-- Conduct effective human resource planning for technological innovation in a global environment. - Describe the importance of internal and external organizational environments and the impact of their interrelationships on human resource functions. - Explain the processes of job analysis, staffing, appraisal and compensation, career training, and development. - Identify various performance appraisal systems and critically evaluate their pros and cons. - Demonstrate cohesive team-management skills in decision making, communication, motivation, and interpersonal behavior by focusing on the group dynamics that occur within an increasingly diverse workforce. - Discuss the history of union/management relations and associated major federal, state, and local legislation; executive orders; and court decisions. - Describe the interaction among management, labor, and the federal agencies. - Utilize various processes and tools for bargaining, negotiating, and resolving disputes. - Demonstrate information literacy through the use of commonly accepted quantitative and qualitative analytical research methods to evaluate human resource initiatives and solve problems. - Develop effective written and oral communications consistent with the business and professional environment. - Apply appropriate information technology to analyze problems and issues, develop business research, report key data, and recommend management strategy and action plans. - Interpret and apply human resource principles in a global setting. - Describe the history and development of theories and concepts in human resource management, management, employment law, strategic management, and related fields and their application to various situations. - Evaluate ethical, social, civic, cultural, and political issues as they relate to the environment of human resource management, organizations, diversity and human factors, operations, information systems, governmental regulations, and domestic and international ventures.
+- Conduct effective human resource planning for technological innovation in a global environment. - Describe the importance of internal and external organizational environments and the impact of their interrelationships on human resource functions. - Explain the processes of job analysis, staffing, appraisal and compensation, career training, and development. - Identify various performance appraisal systems and critically evaluate their pros and cons. - Demonstrate cohesive team-management skills in decision making, communication, motivation, and interpersonal behavior by focusing on the group dynamics that occur within an increasingly diverse workforce. - Discuss the history of union/management relations and associated major federal, state, and local legislation; executive orders; and court decisions. - Describe the interaction among management, labor, and the federal agencies. - Utilize various processes and tools for bargaining, negotiating, and resolving disputes. - Demonstrate information literacy through the use of commonly accepted quantitative and qualitative analytical research methods to evaluate human resource initiatives and solve problems. - Develop effective written and oral communications consistent with the business and professional environment. - Apply appropriate information technology to analyze problems and issues, develop business research, report key data, and recommend management strategy and action plans. - Interpret and apply human resource principles in a global setting. - Describe the history of theories and concepts in human resource management and related fields and apply them in appropriate situations. - Evaluate ethical, social, civic, cultural, and political issues as they relate to the environment of human resource management.